 You can refer this brilliant article Gut Almighty by Carlin Flora in Psychology Today to know more on this topic.

 8. You Are Made To Feel Less Important

 When you are made to handle lesser responsibilities without asking for it or a big chunk of your responsibilities been diverted to another colleague then it’s an obvious sign that you are no more important in the present role.
 Yes, if this is done to accommodate you for a bigger role then there is nothing to worry.

 However, in my experience I have hardly come across anyone falling in the latter category.
 You feel that you are sidelined for someone else then that’s a red flag for you to be given a thorough look.

 If you feel you can relate to these thoughts then its time to be proactive today before it is too late.
-You can take the first step right now by signing up for a Free 20 Minute Introductory call with me and discuss your area of concern with a professional Executive Coach with years of experience.
+You can take the first step right now by signing up for a Strategy Call with me and discuss your area of concern

 Besides working with clients 1 – 1, I also engage with corporate teams through my Group Coaching Sessions, Through these sessions, your team will be able to…

 - Accomplish stretch goals faster